Crayola Watercolor Pencils

 Crayola Watercolor Pencils Review

 Another one of Crayola’s many budget offerings, their watercolor pencils are a low-end way to jump into the hobby without breaking the bank.
-The color choices are a bit lacking and the color intensity isn’t quite there but for the price not much else compares.
-They also have tendency to wear down relatively quickly.
+The color choices are a bit lacking and the color intensity isn’t quite there but for the price, not much else compares.
+They also have a tendency to wear down relatively quickly.
 You can purchase them in a 12 pack or 24 pack.

 Visual Appeal – 3/5

 Visually the colors are great for the price point, but compared to higher end watercolor pencils the differences can be noticed.
 The blending ability of these are lacking as well, so being able to explore the entire color wheel might be difficult, especially when you can only get up to 24 colors in them.
-They are a relatively hard wax so getting to intricate details is possible and this can be expanded to wider ranges if water is applied (just remember you might lose quite a bit of color in the process).
+They are a relatively hard wax so working with intricate details is possible and this can be expanded to wider ranges if water is applied (just remember you might lose quite a bit of color in the process).